Wallace Wade: 1938–1941

 Wade's most notable season at Duke was in 1938, when his "Iron Dukes" went unscored upon until reaching the 1939 Rose Bowl.
 In that game, Duke's first Rose Bowl appearance, the "Iron Dukes" lost 7–3 to the USC Trojans.
 The 1939 team added Dutch Stanley to the coaching staff, replacing Carl Voyles as end coach, and won another SoCon championship.

 Wade's Blue Devils lost the 1942 Rose Bowl to Oregon State.
 The game was held at Duke Stadium, the Blue Devils' home stadium in Durham, North Carolina, because the recent attack on Pearl Harbor made the event's organizers skittish of hosting the game in California.

 World War II

-Wade entered military service after the 1942 Rose Bowl loss and the Eddie Cameron filled in for him as head football coach from 1942 to 1945.
+Wade entered military service after the 1942 Rose Bowl loss and Eddie Cameron filled in for him as head football coach from 1942 to 1945.

 While in the United States Army, Wade was hired to coach a Western All-Army football team that played against National Football League teams before the 1942 NFL season to raise money for the Army Emergency Relief fund.
 Playing in five games, Wade's team defeated the Chicago Cardinals and Detroit Lions, but lost to the Washington Redskins, Green Bay Packers, and New York Giants.

 Along with Neyland's Eastern All-Army team, the games raised $241,392.29 for the fund.